apache/griffin/griffin-doc/measure/predicates.md

 #About predicates

 ##Overview
-Sometimes we need to check certain conditions before starting a measurement.
-Depending on these conditions, start or not start the measurement.
-For example, check whether the file.
-For these purposes, serve as predicate functional.
+The purpose of predicates is obligate Griffin to check certain conditions before starting SparkSubmitJob.
+Depending on these conditions Griffin need to start or not start the measurement.

 ##Configure predicates